lemonmade/extension-project-proposal/README.md

 # ✔︎ Created your new extension in `./extensions/my-extension`
 # ✔︎ Installed dependencies
 #
-# You’re all set!
-Run `cd my-extension` to see your new extension
-# workspace.
-When you’re ready to get started working on your extension,
+# Your new `my-extension` extension is ready for you!
+Next up, run
-# run `shopify serve` to start a local development environment.
+# `shopify serve` to start a local development environment and see your extension

-cd my-extension
+# in a real checkout.

 shopify serve

 # Serving 1 Argo checkout extension, `my-extension`, on